-- Advocate to VicRoads for a safe pedestrian crossing across Bay Road near the Frankston railway line bridge either in the form of a pedestrial overpass bridge or a signalised pedestrian crossing.
+- Advocate to VicRoads for a safe pedestrian crossing across Bay Road near the Frankston railway line bridge either in the form of a pedestrian overpass bridge or a signalised pedestrian crossing.
 This would allow safe and controlled movement across Bay Road, to and from Sir William Fry Reserve and the proposed shared pedestrian/cycling path along the Frankston railway line corridor. - Investigate future support for the opening of an additional station entrance at 60 Tulip Grove to allow access to the station from the western side of the railway line and encourage use of the station and sustainable transport modes by local residents. - Improve the existing pedestrian laneway from Siede Court to Bay Road and along Bay Road under the railway bridge to increase pedestrian connectivity to the Southland train station from Bay Road.
-Improved lighting, surfacing and the inclusion of local art on the laneway walls should be considered as part of these improvements. - Advocate for pedestrian access adjacent to the Frankston railway line corridor to Bay Road to better connect the train station to Bay Road and Pennydale to Sir William Fry Reserve.
-This could be incorporated into the future shared path along the Frankston Railway line, ideally in the form of a pedestrian overpass bridge
+Improved lighting, surfacing and the inclusion of local art on the laneway walls should be considered as part of these improvements. - Advocate for more direct pedestrian access from Bay Road to the Southland train station so that pedestrians do not have to navigate the Southland Shopping